-The EU is due to introduce a new digital border – called the Entry/Exit System (EES).
+The electronic Entry/Exit System (EES) will be rolled out progressively from 12 October 2025 and full implementation is expected within six months.
 This will require third country nationals, including UK nationals, visiting the EU to create a digital record and provide their biometric data (fingerprints and facial image) at the border when they enter the EU’s Schengen Zone.
-This is how it will work.
+Registration will take place at the point of entry into the EU (or at St Pancras Station for Eurostar travellers and Dover and Folkestone for users of the short ferry crossing and Eurotunnel).
+Registration is free.

 The Entry/Exit System (EES) will be an automated IT system for registering travellers from third-countries, both short-stay visa holders and visa exempt travellers, each time they cross an EU external border.
 The system will register the person's name, type of the travel document, biometric data (fingerprints and captured facial images) and the date and place of entry and exit, in full respect of fundamental rights and data protection.